 As the diaphragm moves in reaction to changing sound pressure, so too does the voice coil.

 The relatively heavy voice coil typically means that the moving-coil microphone diaphragm is thicker than a condenser microphone diaphragm.
-Each type of diaphragm is usually made of plastic BoPET film known as Mylar (a popular trademark name).
+Each diaphragm type is usually made of plastic BoPET film known as Mylar (a popular trademark name).

 For more information on microphone diaphragms, check out the following My New Microphone articles: